TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-setupintune-setupadministratorsandmanageroles.md

 * Service administrator

 Users in these roles have full access to Intune in the Azure portal.
 To check the role of a user in the Azure portal go to **Intune** > **Users**.
-To check the role of a user in the classic portal go to **Admin** > **Service Administrators**.
+To check the role of a user in the classic portal go to **Admin** > **Service Administrators**.<br>

 Below is a list of additional resources and documentation that may also assist in resolving your issue.
 Please review before opening a support case.

 ## **Recommended documents**
 [Role-based administration control with Microsoft Intune](https://docs.microsoft.com/intune/role-based-access-control)<br>